asylaimss/WebProject/README.md

 # WebProject

-# KBTU_Core
+# BIZBAZAAR

-Informational hub for kbtu students (and others) with course tutorials and fresh uni news.
-The best study friend for freshmen and opportunity for self-realisation for elder students.
-Share your knowledges and study your best with KBTU_Core.
+Online Shop App
+It is a simple product catalog application that allows users to watch and buy electronics products online.

 ## Project context
-KBTU_Core was created as a Web-development attestation command project.
+BIZBAZAAR was created as a Web-development attestation command project.

 # Table of Contents
 1. [Project members](#project-members)